lewdry/Bonk/README.md

 * just generally quite soothing.

 ## Philsophy
 Sometimes you just need to bounce some balls.

+A 'bonk' is defined as a ball to ball collision.
+Ball to wall collisions are not bonks.

-No option to change number of balls or size or balls or anything like that.
-It's fun for a second, but what I've published here (15 balls, 10-30 pixels diameter) is the result of extensive market testing with a five and three year old.
-I will take no further questions on this.
+In Bonk, there is intentionally no option to change the number of balls or size or balls or anything at all.
+I've found that having options is fun for a second but gets old fast.
+What I've published (15 balls, 10-30 pixels diameter) is the result of extensive market testing with a five and three year old.

+I will take no further questions on missing functionality.

-In a previous iteration of the game, I had a short beep.wav audio file play when there was a collision (or 'bonk').
+In a previous iteration of the game, I had a short audio file (beep.wav) play when there was a collision (or 'bonk') between two balls.
 Completely impractical.
-You'll see through play how fast the bonk counter climbs, the noise was near constant.
+You'll observe how quickly bonks occur and the bonk counter climbs, the noise was near-constant.
 I have removed audio for your sanity and mine.

 ## Interesting Observation
 The ball colours are randomly chosen on reset, but I suspect there are far more green balls presented than any other colour.
 I don't know how to prove or disprove it, but see for yourself.
 It's a very rare game of Bonk which contains 0 green balls.

 ## Technical Info
 * Built in plain old javascript.